 - support the production of innovative ideas to enhance clinical practices within healthcare.

 We link with research and development, education, quality improvement, researchers in residence, clinical effectiveness and the executive board.

 We work one day a week at various locations within the trust.
 We are happy to come and meet you and/or your team at a convenient time.
 We can discuss your practice development ideas, research questions, searching for the evidence, applying for grants, applying for ethical approval and really anything linked to research or improving practice.

-Jane Viner, Chief Nurse and Deputy Chief Executive, Torbay and South Devon NHS Foundation Trust
+Deborah Kelly, Chief Nurse, Torbay and South Devon NHS Foundation Trust

 Clinical School Leads

 is a registered dietitian and her research interests are nutrition support,

 nutrition and ageing, nutrition care in the acute setting and across care